-- How do you engage a client productively? - Is an assessment a technical or inter-personal activity? - How do you develop a partnership with a client? - What "boundary" issues to you think could be challenging? - How does a client or family know that you care about their well-being and can be helpful in ways different than a friendship? - In what ways do you feel competent and what ways do you feel new and different skills are needed? - How do you or can you practice cultural humility?
+- How do you engage a client productively? - Is an assessment a technical or interpersonal activity? - How do you develop a partnership with a client? - What "boundary" issues to you think could be challenging? - How does a client or family know that you care about their well-being and can be helpful in ways different than a friendship?